Texas Minimum Wage 2026: $7.25/hr Calculator

 Texas Wage Increase Schedule

 Employers must post the current Texas minimum wage notice at their place of business.
 Violations can result in back-pay orders and civil penalties.
-Workers who believe they are being underpaid can file a complaint with the Texas Department of Labor or the U.S. Department of Labor.
+Workers who believe they are being underpaid can file a complaint with the Texas Workforce Commission or the U.S. Department of Labor.

 Bookmark this page — we update Texas wage data each time the state announces a new rate, including CPI-indexed adjustments.